AbstractQbit/AbstractOTDPlugins/README.md

 ### Outer Radius
 Outer radius defines the max distance the cursor can lag behind the actual reading.

 Units of measurement are raw points on the digitizer grid.

 The value should be >= 0 and inner radius.

-If smoothing leak is used, defines the point at which smoothing will be reduced, instead of hard clamping the max distance between the tablet position and a cursor.
+If smoothing leak is used, defines the point at which smoothing will be reduced,

+instead of hard clamping the max distance between the tablet position and a cursor.

 Default value is 50

 ### Inner Radius
 Inner radius defines the max distance the tablet reading can deviate from the cursor without moving it.

 This effectively creates a deadzone in which no movement is produced.

 Units of measurement are raw points on the digitizer grid.

 The value should be >= 0 and <= outer radius.

 Be aware that using a soft knee can implicitly reduce the actual inner radius.

 Default value is 25

 ### Smoothing Coefficient
 Smoothing coefficient determines how fast or slow the cursor will descend from the outer radius to the inner.

-Possibe value range is 0.0001..1, higher values mean more smoothing (slower descent to the inner radius).
+Possible value range is 0.0001..1, higher values mean more smoothing (slower descent to the inner radius).

 Default value is 0.85

 ### Soft Knee Scale
 Soft knee scale determines how soft the transition between smoothing inside and outside the outer radius is.

-Possibe value range is 0..10, higher values mean softer transition.
+Possible value range is 0..10, higher values mean softer transition.

 The effect is somewhat logarithmic, i.e. most of the change happens closer to zero.

 Be aware that using a soft knee can implicitly reduce the actual inner radius.

 Default value is 0

 ### Smoothing Leak Coefficient
-Smoothing leak coefficient allowes for input smooting to continue past outer radius at a reduced rate.
+Smoothing leak coefficient allows for input smooting to continue past outer radius at a reduced rate.

-Possibe value range is 0..1, 0 means no smoothing past outer radius, 1 means 100% of the smoothing gets through.
+Possible value range is 0..1, 0 means no smoothing past outer radius, 1 means 100% of the smoothing gets through.

 Default value is 0